 Defining an Equity Split

 Equity is non-cash compensation that represents partial ownership in a company.
 The equity is typically distributed among the early founders, financial supporters and sometimes employees who join the startup in its earliest stages.
 This small share in company ownership serves to compensate employees for the smaller salaries and job uncertainty that working at a startup entails.
 This compensation model certainly worked out well for the first 13 employees of Instagram, who shared a 10 percent equity stake with a total value of $100 million after Facebook acquired the company in 2012.
-Request a free proposal from Roger.

 Factors to Consider in a Fair Equity Split

 Creating an equity split that treats founders, investors and employees fairly is a challenge even for the most experienced employers.
 However, considering the following four factors will help you determine how to achieve the best possible split.

 In some cases, co-founders and employees will agree to work for an extremely low salary in exchange for an ownership stake in the company that they believe will appreciate greatly in value in the future.
 The designer of Nike’s logo agreed to such an arrangement; he earned just $35 plus a piece of equity, which is now worth over $640,000.

 Logically, the extent to which each co-founder contributed to the company in its early stages should inform how the equity is split.
 Whoever proposed the chief value proposition of the company typically receives the greatest percentage of equity ownership.
 For instance, one of Instagram’s co-founders was granted a 40 percent equity stake because his technological innovation formed the basis of a company that later became incorporated into Instagram.
 The other co-founder joined later in the process and got a 10 percent equity stake in the company.